VRLAB-HSKL/AVRRadialMenu/README.md

 │	└──Logging		# Scripts used to log debug information
 │	└──...
 │	│
 │	...
 │
 ...
 ```

 ### 2.1 Prefabs, components and scenes

 Prefabs are used in this project to determine the appearance of individual components.
-Prefabs are reusable building blocks that can in turn be used in other prefabs.
-The prefab of the radial menu is again made up of prefabs.
-To change the appearance of the cubes, the corresponding prefab must therefore be adapted.
-If the appearance of the menu is to be changed, its prefab, which contains the prefab of a single cube, must be adapted.
+They are reusable building blocks that can be incorporated into other prefabs.
+The radial menu's prefab is composed of other prefabs.
+To change the appearance of the cubes, the corresponding prefab must be modified.
+If the menu's appearance needs to be changed, its prefab, which includes the prefab of a single cube, must be adjusted.
 All these files are located in the prefabs folder.

 <div align="center" width="100%"><img src="Documents/RadialMenuPrefab.png" /></div>

 The Scripts folder contains all scripts that control the functionality of the Radial Menu.
-Please note that there are two scripts folders that are on different levels.
-The scripts that control the behavior of the menu are located in the Scripts folder within the CCC folder.
-The Scripts folder in the Assets folder contains the scripts that are called when a menu cube is selected.
-These can be exchanged for scripts with their own logic to change the actions that are executed when a cube is selected and thus customize the menu to your own needs.
-However, the scripts in the scripts folder within the CCC folder should not be changed.
-As already mentioned, they contain the necessary logic for using the radial menu.
-However, the various possible uses do not always require all scripts, so depending on the desired use, some scripts can be omitted.
+Note that there are two scripts folders at different levels.
+The scripts controlling the menu's behavior are in the Scripts folder within the CCC folder.
+The Scripts folder in the Assets folder contains scripts called when a menu cube is selected.
+These can be replaced with custom scripts to modify the actions executed when a cube is selected, allowing menu customization.
+However, the scripts within the CCC folder's Scripts folder should not be altered as they contain the essential logic for using the radial menu.
+Depending on the desired use, not all scripts may be needed, and some can be omitted.

 The Resources folder contains the config files for Log4net, the logging framework used in the scripts.
-These are necessary if the menu is to be operated with Log4net outputs in the scripts, otherwise they can be omitted.
-In this case, however, the logging outputs must be removed from the scripts, which is not recommended at this point.
+These are necessary if the menu is to be operated with Log4net outputs in the scripts; otherwise, they can be omitted.
+However, the logging outputs must be removed from the scripts if Log4net is not used, which is not recommended.

-The Scenes folder contains all the scenes that were created during the project.
-These are basic scenes with different functionality of the radial menu.
-In all cases, the same functions are called up by selecting a cube, only the way in which the menu is displayed or the selection of a cube differs from scene to scene.
-You can therefore choose from different variants for use in your own projects.
-The following section goes into more detail about these variants and what is required to integrate them into your own project.
+The Scenes folder contains all the scenes created during the project.
+These are basic scenes showcasing different functionalities of the radial menu.
+In all cases, the same functions are called by selecting a cube; only the display method or cube selection varies between scenes.
+You can choose different variants for use in your own projects.
+The following section provides more details on these variants and how to integrate them into your project.

 ## 3 Configuration and Setup

-In order to use the application, the ViveInputUtility (VIU) must be integrated by Vive.
+To use the application, you must integrate the ViveInputUtility (VIU) by Vive.
 This can be downloaded from the [Vive repository](https://github.com/ViveSoftware/ViveInputUtility-Unity/releases) on GitHub.
-The downloaded source zip file must be unpacked and the content pasted into the HTC.UnityPlugin folder.
-Then you must specify in the project settings whether the application should be executed via an HMD or in the simulator.
-Once this step has been completed, the next step is to prepare the application for your own use case.
-This is done similarly for all options and is explained here with screenshots for the example of control using a trackpad.
+After downloading, import the package into your Unity project.
+In the preferences, you can specify whether the application should run via an HMD or in the simulator.
+Once this is set up, the next step is to prepare the application for your specific use case.
+The process is similar for all options and is demonstrated here with screenshots using the example of trackpad control.

 Here, the script that implements the logic for the trackpad must be assigned to the CCCController object.
 With its help, there are then several selection options that can be used to adapt the menu to your own use case.

 <div align="center" width="100%"><img src="Documents/MenuOptionsSetup.png"/></div>

-As can be seen in the screenshot, the CCC object must be assigned to the script.
-You can then select whether the operation should be carried out with the left or right hand and which button should be used to show or hide the menu.
-In addition, a button can be defined with which a cube marked with a highlight can be selected and thus the associated action can be triggered.
-In the case of operation using a trackpad, a Select button can also be selected, which can then be used to highlight cubes.
-The Show checkbox indicates whether the menu is shown or hidden.
-If it is selected, the menu is displayed at the start of the application.
+As shown in the screenshot, the CCC object must be assigned to the script.
+You can then choose whether the operation should be performed with the left or right hand and select the button to show or hide the menu.
+Additionally, you can define a button to select a highlighted cube, triggering its associated action.
+For trackpad operation, a Select button can be chosen to highlight cubes.
+The Show checkbox indicates whether the menu is displayed or hidden; if selected, the menu will be shown at the start of the application.

-The text shown on the cubes in the screenshot can also be customized individually for each cube when used in your own applications.
-To do this, the text element assigned to a cube must be edited, for which the layer1 assigned to the CCC object must be expanded.
-This contains all 4 cubes that belong to the menu, which in turn each have a canvas assigned to them on which the text can be displayed.
-The text is displayed using TextMeshPro and the text can simply be entered in the editor.
-The only disadvantage of this option is that all layers that are to be edited must always be expanded, which means that changing a text takes longer than if the texts were assigned using a script and could be done directly with the operating hand, for example.
+The text displayed on the cubes can also be customized individually for each cube in your application.
+To do this, edit the text element assigned to a cube by expanding layer1 assigned to the CCC object.
+This layer contains all four cubes that belong to the menu, each with an assigned canvas for text display.
+The text is shown using TextMeshPro and can be easily entered in the editor.
+The drawback of this method is that all layers to be edited must be expanded, making text changes more time-consuming compared to assigning texts via a script and modifying them directly with the operating hand.

 <div align="center" width="100%"><img src="Documents/TextCubesSetup.png"/></div>